What is cavus foot?

 A pediatric orthopaedic physician will review your child’s medical history, family history and speak to you or them about their symptoms before conducting a physical and visual exam.
 If your child is experiencing pain, it’s likely that a doctor may also order advanced imaging, such as an x-ray, EOS imaging, CT scan or MRI scan to further assess the condition.
 From there, they will interpret the results to you and come up with a treatment plan, or referral to a neurologist for further evaluation.

-Treatment options for Cavus Foot may vary depending on your specific condition, however, normal protocol may include orthotic devices, physical therapy.
+Treatment options for cavus foot may vary depending on your specific condition, however, normal protocol may include orthotic devices, physical therapy.
 In more severe cases, surgery may be required to correct the arch of the foot.
 It’s imperative to discuss with your healthcare provider to establish a diagnosis and treatment plan.